Barpeta Road: Sports

 Barpeta Road is a very active town when it comes to sports.
 It has given birth to several sports persons representing the state.
-The natives are very good with football.
+The natives are very good at football.
 The youths are more drawn towards taekwondo (a Korean martial art).
 There is a stadium named Barpeta Road Stadium for playing.
 Moreover, various intercity events are held by St Joseph's High School, St Mary's High School, Marian School and G.N.
-Bordoloi Memorial high School encouraging sports among the masses.
+Bordoloi Memorial High School encouraging sports among the masses.

 Transport

 The town lies beside National Highway 27.
-The town is at a distance of 135 kilometers by road from Guwahati, the largest city in the region.
-By railway, the distance is 113 kilometers, covered in two to three hours.
-The nearest airport is Gauhati Airport, which is at a distance of 135 kilometers.
-The town is well connected through regular buses and trains to all the part of the country.
+The town is at a distance of 135 kilometres by road from Guwahati, the largest city in the region.
+By railway, the distance is 113 kilometres, covered in two to three hours.
+The nearest airport is Gauhati Airport, which is at a distance of 135 kilometres.
+The town is well connected through regular buses and trains to all the parts of the country.

-Direct train service connects the town to Trivandrum, Ernakulam, Bangalore, Chennai (In the South India) Mumbai, Barmer, Jodhpur, Bikaner (In the West India), New Delhi, Kanpur, Lucknow (In the Central India) and Kolkata, Puri, Dibrugarh (In the East India).
-The town is at a distance of 21 kilometers from the district headquarter of Barpeta district.
+Direct train service from Barpeta Road railway station connects the town to Trivandrum, Ernakulam, Bangalore, Chennai in southern India; Mumbai, Barmer, Jodhpur, Bikaner in western India; New Delhi, Kanpur, Lucknow in central India; and Kolkata, Puri, Dibrugarh in eastern India.
+The town is at a distance of 21 kilometres from the district headquarters of the Barpeta district.
 The town is the gateway to Manas National Park.
-The town is one of the most important place of Western Assam and is an ideal place for trade and commerce.
+The town is one of the most important places in Western Assam and is an ideal place for trade and commerce.
 The town is referred to be the commercial capital of Western Assam.